Tuscany Wine Tours FAQ

 Is Tuscany safe?

 Most towns in Tuscany are very safe.
-The risk is a little higher in Florence, but no worse than in many other cities of the world.
-Just be prudent as you would in any major city.
-Don’t walk around with valuables on show, and keep your purse tucked well away.
-Stick to illuminated streets at night.
+The risk is a little higher in Florence, but only by a little.
+Just be prudent, don’t walk around with valuables on show and stick to illuminated streets at night.
+Do however beware of pickpockets, when in crowded places, buses and lines.
+Keep bags and phones where you can see and feel them.
+The pickpockets are very good at their “craft.”
 The Chianti region and Val d’Orcia regions where my tours take place are generally very safe.

 If your questions aren’t covered in this Tuscany wine tours FAQ, contact me.